Joshua 24 – The Covenant Renewed

 Now it came to pass after these things that Joshua the son of Nun, the servant of the LORD, died, being one hundred and ten years old.
 And they buried him within the border of his inheritance at Timnath Serah, which is in the mountains of Ephraim, on the north side of Mount Gaash.
 Israel served the LORD all the days of Joshua, and all the days of the elders who outlived Joshua, who had known all the works of the LORD which He had done for Israel.

 b.
-Israel served the LORD all the days of Joshua: This was the greatest legacy of Joshua.
+Israel served the LORD all the days of Joshua: This was the greatest tribute to Joshua.
 His godly influence was effectively communicated to and through the whole nation.

 2. (32) The burial of Joseph’s bones.